Soumomo/Only-Notes/Sem 2/PHY102/Relativistic Electrodynamics.md

 **Charge does not depend on motion**.
 This can be seen as even if subatomic particles move at very high kinetic energies, their charges cancel out to get perfectly neutral atoms.

 It's interesting to see that Mass is not invariant in the same way.
+It can be proofed experimentally by mass spectographs using helium ions.

+Using frames F and F', the following result shows:
+>$$\$$